Healing the Gut

 The language of health in TCM is the language of weather and landscape: we talk about of Wind, Heat, Cold or dampness.'
 Daverick Leggett

-Places a strong emphasis on keeping your Stomach and Spleen (the organs which create the earth center and primary organs of digestion) vibrant and healthy.
+Places a strong emphasis on keeping your Stomach and Spleen (the organs which create the earth centre and primary organs of digestion) vibrant and healthy.
 They form a Yin Yang partnership.

 Stomach, the yang organ is likened to a cauldron, a hollow vessel that receives and breaks down food into qi.
 The Spleen then transforms and transports this qi into all the vital substances and functions of the body.